hitobito/development/README.md

 ```terminal
 docker --version
 ```
-Verion and build informations should appear.
+Version and build informations should appear.
 That's it, terminate Ubuntu.
 ```terminal
 exit
 ```